-My name is Full Name and I am a participant in the Youth Exchange and Study (YES) program funded by the U.S. Congress and administered by the U.S. Department of State.
+My name is Eull Name and I am a participant in the Youth Exchange and Study (YES) program funded by the U.S. Congress and administered by the U.S. Department of State.
 It was established in 2002 to foster cultural understanding between American students and students from countries with significant Muslim populations.
 It now includes students from over 36 countries.
-As part of the program, I am spending an academic year with an American student and her family, attending her high school and engaging in other activities to encourage mutual understanding and gain leadership skills.
+As part of the program, I am spending an academic year with an American student and their family, attending their high school and engaging in other activities to encourage mutual understanding and gain leadership skills.